 - "Injuries" that occur across groups where one is part of the dominant culture and the other part of a marginalized group need to be carefully defined and the issue of responsibility framed in a way that acknowledges implications of dominance.

 - "Fairness" or "justice" does not mean equal treatment when certain groups have experienced cumulative disadvantage over time.

 - There are acts of public remembrance for families, communities, and societies where catastrophic injustices have been inflicted historically.

-A diversity guest is someone who belongs to a marginalized group in society, including people of color, of low socioeconomic status, people with disabilities, people with sexual orientations other than heterosexual, transgender people or those who identify as gender queer, immigrants from developing countries who become a part of a marginalized group in the U.S. by virtue of their ethnicity, religion, class, gender identity, and/or sexual orientation.
+An initiative guest is someone who belongs to a marginalized group in society, including people of color, of low socioeconomic status, people with disabilities, people with sexual orientations other than heterosexual, transgender people or those who identify as gender queer, immigrants from developing countries who become a part of a marginalized group in the U.S. by virtue of their ethnicity, religion, class, gender identity, and/or sexual orientation.

 Thank you for your interest in the Diversity Guest Program.

-The Academy is committed to respectful and inclusive participation with one another.
+AFTA is committed to respectful and inclusive participation with one another.
 We hold ourselves to a high standard.
 There are many times when we don’t meet our own standards and someone feels hurt or excluded by the actions or attitudes of others.
 We wish to be accountable for the ways we hurt or exclude others, and we wish to be open to experiences of others that may be invisible to us.
 We are hoping that in this experiment we might take a step toward making these moments more visible so that we can learn from them how to be more aware and sensitive to others, and participate in more respectful and inclusive ways.